 We will make a mask for you to have your treatment in.
 The mask is made out of a special plastic material.
-We heat the mask to a warm temperature to make it soft so it is easy to mould to your face, neck and shoulders.
+We heat the mask to a warm temperature to make it soft so it is easy to mould to your face and neck and sometimes the shoulder area.
 It has holes so you are able to breathe.

 The mask is important to keep you still during treatment.
-We will also use it to draw on your treatment area.
+We will also use it to draw on marks to help set you up at treatment.